Creating HUD Hands Animation in Blender

 - Download the Blender and install it.

-- Download any set of hands from discord
+- Download any set of hands from Discord or Resources Pages

 - Download the X-Ray Tools for Blender